-What Is the Otoshibuta (Drop Lid)?
+What is Otoshibuta (Drop Lid)

-An otoshibuta (落し蓋), or a drop lid, is an essential Japanese kitchen equipment.
+An otoshibuta (落し蓋), or a drop lid, is essential Japanese kitchen equipment.
 The round lid is slightly smaller than the diameter of the saucepan you’re using to simmer your meal and floats on top of the simmering foods.

 What Does the Otoshibuta Do?

 The otoshibuta ensures that the heat is evenly distributed, allowing the ingredients to cook quickly and evenly as they absorb all the delicious flavors.